 If you own your surface rights, you may own your mineral rights.
 However, this is not always the case.
 Learn more about surface rights vs mineral rights.

-How Do I Know If I Own My Mineral Rights?
+How Do I Know If I Own These Rights?

 Whether you have just purchased or inherited a piece of land, you may be wondering, “How do I know if I own my Mineral Rights?”
 Well, there are a few specific ways for you to verify the ownership of your property’s mineral rights.

 First, check the deed.
-If there is documentation of your property, it will likely be listed as a “split” or “fee simple” estate.
+If there is documentation of your property, it will likely be in a listing as a “split” or “fee simple” estate.
 In a fee simple estate, you own your mineral rights.
-In a split estate, someone else owns the mineral rights.
-The other party’s name and contact information should be included in the property deed.
+In a split estate, someone else owns these rights.
+The other party’s name and contact information should be under inclusion in the property deed.

 If there is no paper trail to follow, or you simply want to check your deed’s legitimacy, there are a few different people you can contact to track down your land’s history.
-Depending on your location, it may be a good idea to contact a real estate lawyer, title agency, or deed office in order to legitimize your mineral rights status.
+Depending on your location, it may be a good idea to contact a real estate lawyer, title agency, or deed office in order to legitimize the status of your rights.

 Learn more about mineral rights ownership.

 What Does Fee Simple Ownership Mean?